1jour1vin

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Domaine rated (2016 guide) 3*Stars (They represent the excellence of the French vineyard.
+Rated estate (2016 guide) 3 stars (These represent the excellence of French vineyards.
 The best terroirs cultivated by the greatest winemakers.
-Tasting their wine is always a magical moment)
+Tasting their wine is always a magical moment.)

-Against a backdrop of heightened competition between premier grands crus classés, and after a period of neglect (until 2005), the return of the property owned by businessmen Albert Frère and Bernard Arnaud to the elite of Saint-Emilion has been a resounding success.
-A new page is being written on this exceptional sandy-gravel terroir on the edge of Pomerol, with a vineyard that relies on a high proportion of Cabernet Franc, including 8 hectares planted in 1956, giving the grand vin a unique freshness and depth of flavor.
-Since 2011, vinification has taken place in the new, airy winery designed by architect Christian de Portzamparc.
-A tall, vast, luminous, elementary and ecological vessel.
-55 custom-built, corseted and profiled ivory cement tanks.
-The "beautiful and useful" tool that captain-director Pierre Lurton and technical director Pierre-Olivier Clouet dreamed of.
-This spectacular, but not ostentatious, investment follows a vigorous return to viticulture since 2008.
-With its confirmation as a premier grand cru classé A in the 2012 classification, the land base has expanded.
-For the first time, 1.40 ha from the annexation of Château Tour du Pin (a mound of clay in perfect continuity with the château's driveway) is included in the grand vin.
-Never the most powerful, Cheval Blanc is nonetheless capable of offering rare elegance and refinement.
-These characteristics are found in the last five vintages and justify Cheval Blanc's return last year to the select group of three stars.
+Against a backdrop of increased competition between the premier grands crus classés, and following a period of neglect (until 2005), the return of businessmen Albert Frère and Bernard Arnaud to the Saint-Émilion elite has proved sensational.
+A new chapter is being written on this exceptional sandy-gravelly terroir on the edge of Pomerol, with a vineyard that relies heavily on Cabernet Franc, including 8 hectares planted in 1956, which gives the great wine a unique freshness and depth of flavor.
+Since 2011, vinification has taken place in the new, airy cellar designed by architect Christian de Portzamparc.
+A tall, vast, luminous, elemental, and ecological vessel.
+Fifty-five custom-made, corseted, and contoured ivory cement vats.
+It is the "beautiful and useful" tool that captain-director Pierre Lurton and technical director Pierre-Olivier Clouet had dreamed of.
+This spectacular but unostentatious investment follows a vigorous overhaul of the vineyard since 2008.
+With its confirmation as a Premier Grand Cru Classé A in the 2012 classification, the estate's land base has expanded.
+For the first time, 1.40 hectares from the annexation of Château Tour du Pin (a clay hill in the perfect extension of the château's driveway) have been included in the grand vin.
+Although never the most powerful, Cheval Blanc is capable of offering rare elegance and refinement.
+These characteristics can be found in the last five vintages and justify Cheval Blanc's return last year to the exclusive club of three-star wines.

 Jeb Dunnuck